frozeman/eth-deploy-crosschain/README.md

 1. We generate a transaction from a new random account.
    This transaction MUST NOT use EIP-155 in order to work on any chain.
    This transaction MUST have a relatively high gas price to be deployed on any chain.
-In this case, it is going to be 200 Gwei.
+Default is 200 GWEI.
+   The gas limit should be chosen, to be just enough to deploy the contract, otherwise you would need to over-fund the deployer address.
-2. We replace the r, s, v values with static ones.
-This makes the transaction beein signed by a random address, where nobody know the privatekey of
+2. We replace the r, s values with `0x1234...` and v with 27.
+This signs by a random address of which nobody knows the private key.
-3. We recover the signer from the raw transaction
+3. We recover the signer from the raw transaction to get the deployer address.
-4. We send sufficient native token to the account, and send the raw transaction to the blockchain
+4. We send sufficient native coins of the blockchain to the account, and send the raw transaction (e.g. using `web3.eth.sendSignedTransaction(rawTx)`)
-5. The contract deploys at a fixed address, and the same rawTransaction can be used on other EVM networks as well, by simply repeating step 4.
+5. The contract deploys at the fixed address, and the same rawTransaction can be used on other EVM blockchains, by repeating step 4.

+*NOTE*: The gas limit should be chosen, to be just enough to deploy the contract, otherwise you would need to over-fund the deployer address.

 Other useful tools by me: